cancel

 In the next few days, we will start the Nightly experiment which provides easy access to AI services from the sidebar.
 This functionality is entirely optional, and it’s there to see if it’s a helpful addition to Firefox.
 It is not built into any core functionality and needs to be turned on by you to see it.

-If you want to try the experiment, activate it via Nightly Settings > Nightly Experiments (please see full instructions here).
+If you want to try the experiment, activate it via Nightly Settings > Firefox Labs (please see full instructions here).

 We’d love to hear your feedback once you try out the feature, and we’re open to all your ideas and thoughts, whether it’s small tweaks to the current experience or big, creative suggestions that could boost your productivity and make accessing your favorite tools and services in Firefox even easier.